Keeping-History/rt911/README.md

 5. Open <http://0.0.0.0:8001> in your browser.

+6. If you are using an Apple Silicon Mac, you may need to install mysqlclient separately.
+See https://stackoverflow.com/questions/66669728/trouble-installing-mysql-client-on-mac

 ### To start the frontend CMS

 1. Open a terminal and change into the root of the repo.